A unified stochastic approximation framework for learning in games: Acknowledgments

 \cref{cor:coherent-first} is a strong convergence guarantee in itself, but it does not exploit the sharper structural properties of coherent sets.
-As we show below, the assumptions of \cref{thm:primal} on the method's step-size and gradient signals can be relaxed considerably, allowing in many cases the use of \emph{constant} step-sizes.
-The key step to achieve this is the following refinement of \cref{lem:template} for coherent sets.
+As we show below, the assumptions of \cref{thm:attract} on the method's step-size and gradient signals can be relaxed considerably, allowing in many cases the use of even \emph{constant} step-sizes.
+To simplify the presentation, we will assume throughout that \eqref{eq:method} adheres to the general parameter schedule \eqref{eq:schedule}.
+In this general setting, we have: